Any questions? We got you.

 What problem does Sparkwise solve?

-Sparkwise's approach: Allow the group to effortlessly self-facilitate with intuitive technology and innovative learning design — preserving the live, collaborative format at enterprise scale.
+Sparkwise's approach: Allow the group to effortlessly self-facilitate with intuitive technology and innovative experience design — preserving the live, collaborative format at enterprise scale.
 Participants learn from and with each other, building both the targeted skill and the confidence to guide a session without someone holding their hand.

 Who founded Sparkwise?